The late Joël Robuchon was a culinary legend.

 His first restaurant won 3 Michelin stars within as many years of opening.
 He was named “Chef of the Century” by France’s (other) restaurant guide, Gault Millau.
 And he held the highest number of concurrent Michelin stars (32) by any chef, ever.

-He’ll be plating up some of Robuchon’s classic dishes on the Les Eternels menu (including that famously silky puréed mashed potato), while flexing his own culinary muscles on La Saison, which’ll showcase seasonal produce and Page’s own distinctive flair – like La Pluma, a dish combining tender ‘pluma’ cuts of Iberico pork, padrón peppers and garlic.
+He’s plating up some of Robuchon’s classic dishes on the Les Eternels menu (including that famously silky mash), while flexing his own culinary muscles on La Saison, which showcases seasonal produce and Page’s own distinctive flair – like La Pluma, a dish combining tender ‘pluma’ cuts of Iberico pork with padrón peppers and garlic.
 Each dish is pristine in its presentation.
 But if you’re not one for the dainty portions of classic fine dining, head here on a Sunday – the lunch is a colossal feast with roasts to share, Bloody Maries and sides like leek & comté crumble, and pomme banane.

 Le Comptoir Robuchon | 6 Clarges Street, London, W1J 8AE

-Looking for somewhere to eat now?
+Looking for somewhere to eat?
 Take a browse through our pick of top Mayfair restaurants